Skip to main content

 Phase 1: Precisely Define the Need and Prepare the Ground

 Before publishing any job offer, the preparation phase is decisive.
-A vague or incomplete job description is the leading cause of high volumes of unqualified applications, unnecessarily extending timelines.
+A vague or incomplete job description is the leading cause of a high volume of unqualified applications, unnecessarily extending delays.

 Build the Job Description and Ideal Candidate Profile